SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/F - Multilayer Perceptron.md

 GD can explore the parallelism in batch processing and matrix processing.
 So, the time for one iteration is less for GD than for SGD.
 For large training datasets, SGD is computationally prohibitive.

-### Mini-Batch SGD
+### Mini-Batch GD

 In practice, gradient descent is performed on mini-batch updates of gradients within a batch or block of data of size $B$.
-In mini-batch SGD, the data is divided into blocks and the gradients are averaged for each block in an epoch.
+In mini-batch GD, the data is divided into blocks and the gradients are averaged for each block in an epoch.

 - $B = 1$: stochastic (online) gradient descent
 - $B = P$: (batch) gradient descent